jyotik81/Project_one/README.md

 As seen is the correlatio matrix and the heat map, many indicators showed revolved around different health factors that could leave to someone leaving their current job but comparing it to the other factors given, we can see that the correlation does not go above 0.80.

-3) What are the main factors for employees leaving their jobs?
+3) What other major factors affect employees leaving their jobs, and what happens when health-related reasons are involved?
 After gathering, organising, cleaning, and evaluating the data, our team realised that retirement, returning to school for students, and workplace dissatisfaction are the main reasons why people leave their jobs.
 Now when it comes to some employees, our data suggest that many have pulmonary disease, asthma and diabetes.
 These are main factors employees leave due to their health.